-The LGBT Bar is proud to be leading the effort to ban the LGBTQ+ panic defense across the country.
+The LGBT Bar is proud to be leading the effort to ban the LGBTQ+ “panic” defense across the country.
 In 2013, The American Bar Association (ABA) unanimously approved a resolution—introduced by the LGBT Bar—calling for an end to this heinous defense strategy.
-Since then, the states of California, Illinois, Rhode Island, Nevada, Connecticut, Maine, Hawaii, New York, and New Jersey have banned such defenses.
+Since then, the states of California, Illinois, Rhode Island, Nevada, Connecticut, Maine, Hawaii, New York, New Jersey, and Washington have banned such defenses.
 Legislation is pending federally as well as in multiple states and the District of Columbia.

 What is the difference between the “gay/trans panic” defense and the “LGBTQ+ panic” defense?